Fruhji/hekate/README.md

 Custom Nintendo Switch bootloader, firmware patcher, and more.

-Current Pacthes for Atmosphere (sigpatches): Sig Patches for fusee-primary ONLY https://github.com/Joonie86/hekate/releases/download/5.0.0J/Atmosphere_patches_.for.fusee.primary.only.7z
+## Current Pacthes for Atmosphere (sigpatches)
+Sig Patches for fusee-primary ONLY https://github.com/Joonie86/hekate/releases/download/5.0.0J/Atmosphere_patches_.for.fusee.primary.only.7z
+->
 Compatible with OFW 9.0.1

 ## Bootloader folders and files